 Actionable Knowledge | Emerging Trends | Economic Development | Challenging the Conventional

-Stabilizing economic indicators in conjunction with favorable commercial real estate sales & leasing trends are opening a long awaited opportunity of engagement for real estate practitioners and affiliates.
-ENGAGE will be the theme for the annual conference (ACREcon) hosted by the Alabama Center for Real Estate, housed within UA’s Culverhouse College of Commerce.
+Accelerating commercial real estate sales & leasing trends continue to provide opportunities of engagement for real estate practitioners and affiliates across Alabama.
+ACCELERATE will be the 2015 theme for the annual conference (ACREcon) hosted by the Alabama Center for Real Estate, housed within UA’s Culverhouse College of Commerce.

-The conference & expo will be held Friday, February 7th at the Cahaba Grand Conference Center in Birmingham where Daniel Corporation serves as the event host.
-ACREcon, the only statewide commercial real estate conference in Alabama, in its 14th year, has a projected 2014 attendance of 500 business and real estate industry leaders.
+The conference & expo will be held Friday, January 30th at the Cahaba Grand Conference Center in Birmingham where Daniel Corporation serves as the event host.
+ACREcon, the only statewide commercial real estate conference in Alabama, in its 16th yearyear, has a projected 2015 attendance of 500business and real estate industry leaders.
 Each year’s conference format incorporates a slate of key industry speakers for continuing education and professional development while providing ample time for networking with peers.